 3. Suave Professionals Coconut + Vanilla Repairing Shampoo and Conditioner

 4. TRESemmé Biotin + Repair 7 Shampoo and Conditioner

 5. Nexxus Keraphix Damage Healing Shampoo and Conditioner

 Then, Add in a Reparative Hair Mask Once a Week

 Hair masks are the perfect solution to quite literally masking damage and dead ends.
-Find a formula that suits your hair type and leave in for at least ten minutes once a week—if not an hour if you can find the time.
+Find a formula that suits your hair type and leave it in for at least ten minutes once a week—if not an hour if you can find the time.

 Editor’s tip: Try keeping a shower cap on for the duration of your masking.
 The plastic will literally trap the heat your head releases, which will in turn help the mask absorb even more deeply into strands.

 2. Suave Professionals for Natural Hair Anti-Breakage Mask

 3. Dove Amplified Textures Moisture Spa Recovery Mask